jrosco/vscode-git-notes/README.md

 [![Version](https://vsmarketplacebadge.apphb.com/version/jrosco.git-notes.png)](https://marketplace.visualstudio.com/items?itemName=jrosco.git-notes)
 [![License](https://img.shields.io/badge/license-GPL3-blue.png)](https://github.com/jrosco/vscode-git-notes/blob/master/LICENSE)

-The [Git Notes] extension for Visual Studio Code provides a convenient way to work with Git notes directly within the editor.
-It allows you to check for Git notes when opening a file, displaying the current number of notes found in the repository associated with that file.
-Additionally, you can easily push and fetch notes to and from local and remote repositories.
-When notes are found, a status bar button is available, which opens an overview of the notes, complete with commit links to the remote commits.
+The Visual Studio Code extension known as `git-notes` offers a user-friendly method of handling [Git Notes] directly within the editor.
+With this extension, you can effortlessly access Git notes when opening a file, displaying the total number of notes in the associated repository.
+Moreover, it simplifies the process of pushing and fetching notes to and from both local and remote repositories.

+When Git notes are detected, a convenient status bar button becomes available.
+By clicking on it, you can access an overview of the notes, complete with links to the corresponding remote commits.
+This feature enhances code management and collaboration by allowing easy tracking of changes, discussions, and tasks linked to specific lines of code.
+The seamless teamwork is further supported as these notes can be conveniently pushed to your remote repository.

+Additionally, the extension facilitates editing and removing note messages, ensuring that the code's documentation remains up-to-date and relevant throughout the entire development process.
+This streamlines the workflow and fosters efficient collaboration among developers.

 ## Features

-Managing code notes and collaboration becomes even more streamlined.
-You can now easily keep track of changes, discussions, and tasks associated with specific lines of code and push them to your remote repository for seamless teamwork.
-Additionally, the ability to edit and remove note messages ensures that the code's documentation stays up-to-date and relevant throughout the development process.

 - **Add/ Edit/ Remove Note Messages**: Users can add, edit, and remove note messages associated with specific lines or sections of code in the file.
 This feature allows you to leave comments, feedback, or reminders directly in the code and manage them efficiently.
 - **Git Notes Detection**: Automatically checks for [Git Notes] when opening a file and displays the current number of notes found in the associated repository.